Intro-CS-App-Dev-and-Deploy/Overview/README.md

 1. Create a LinkedIn Account and share with Mr. Mercer and others in the class as profile is developed
 2. Create a new repository, share it with Mr. Mercer by email (email URL), and modify the ReadMe.md file with Case Study ideas
    - OPTION: use GitHub Classroom
+   - NOTE: you should take some time and explore GitHub Classroom (lots of free stuff to explore)
 3. Create new repositories for each of the Case Studies listed below
    - Introductory CS: <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#introductory-cs-case-studies">here</a>)
    - Intermediate CS